kiarakitana/Thesis_Chatbot/README.md

 2. Select "Open an existing project" and navigate to the `Heart Rate Data Transfer` directory
 3. Allow Gradle sync to complete
 4. Ensure the Samsung Health SDK permissions are properly configured
+5. Configure `BiometricDataService.kt` and `network_security_config.xml` to point to your server address
-5. Build and deploy the app to your Android devices (wearable device and mobile device):
+6. Build and deploy the app to your Android devices (wearable device and mobile device):
    - Connect your Android device via USB with debugging enabled
    - Select your device from the device dropdown
    - Click "Run" (green play button)